Chaichas/Image_Processing/README.md

 ### Question 9 : Grayscaled image

 In this question, the initial image is modified into a grayscaled one.
 The result is given hereunder.
+This question is implemented in *src/mykernel_grayscale.cu* and *inc/mykernel_grayscale.h*.

 ![Results](pics/grayscale.png)